kaushik73/K-Coder.github.io/README.md

 # Website for Front-End Developers

-.
-On this website you can get handwritten notes, video, learning website links, reference links and much more
+On this website you will get handwritten notes, video, learning website links, reference links and much more
 # HTML
 HTML stands for Hyper Text Markup Language
 HTML is the standard markup language for creating Web pages